-As tentative tract maps are prepared to implement the SP, minor adjustments to the Planning Area boundaries and the development standards contained in Section 10.6, Permitted Uses (page 58) may be necessary.
+As tentative tract maps are prepared to implement the SP, minor adjustments to the Planning Area boundaries and the development standards contained in Section 10.6, Permitted Uses (page 48) may be necessary.
 Other adjustments may include, but are not limited to, transfer of dwelling units from one Planning Area to another, street alignments/connections, and trail connections.
 Minor adjustments may be approved administratively by the Planning Director, consistent with Orange County Zoning Code §7-9-150.3(h) Changed Plans, if the adjustments are in substantial conformance with the SP and further provided that the following requirements are met:

-• The minor adjustment does not increase the maximum number of dwelling units that can be constructed within the Project,
+- The minor adjustment does not increase the maximum number of dwelling units that can be constructed within the Project, - The minor adjustment does not result in a decrease of more than 10% of the park area or the total number of parks within the Project,

-- The minor adjustment does not result in a decrease of more than 10% of the park area or the total number of parks within the Project. - The minor adjustment does not result in a decrease of more than 10% of the total open space acreage set forth in Section 6, Parks and Open Space Plan (page 41), and - All applicable provisions of state law are complied with.
+All applicable provisions of state law are complied v